Stuffed Cabbage Rolls are so old-fashioned they’re probably just out fashion, but they make a fantastic, hearty meal on a cold, dreary wet spring day.

 - Tomato Soup: Substitute canned tomatoes pulsed in the blender or food processor if you’d like, but there is something a little magical about the way the smooth, creamy soup makes this sauce.
 I try to stock up on a few basic canned soups in the fall, and with coupons and sales I often buy them at no cost.
 My cost was free, but a good sales price with a coupon is about 50 cents, so I’ll count a dollar toward the soup.

 - Brown Sugar: Both Brown Sugar and Powdered Sugar go on sale before Thanksgiving, Christmas and Easter – just the time there are great coupons out there.
-I generally pay between 60 and 99 cents for the two pound bags – I don’t like to run low because the regular price is around $2.39.
+You may find lesser sales around other holidays, too.
+I generally pay between 60 and 99 cents for the two-pound bags – I don’t like to run low because the regular price is around $2.39.
 Cost for 1/2 cup is 10 cents.

-- Lemon Juice: Look for lemons to drop in price from January to April, which is just about the time a fresh lemon merengue pie or dessert can save you from those cold, dreary spring days.
-I even stock up a bit when the price is really great as they keep for several weeks.
-I use every part of a lemon, every time I get one.
-If the recipe doesn’t use all the rind, I’ll grate off the rest before I squeeze it and put it in small snack sized Ziplocs in the freezer for another use, brightening up a pasta sauce or a soup.
+- Lemon Juice: Look for lemons to drop in price from January to April, stock up a bit when the price is really great as they keep for several weeks.
+If the recipe doesn’t use all the rind, I’ll grate off the rest before I squeeze it and put it in small snack sized Ziplocs in the freezer for another use.
 To get more juice out of your lemon, press down on it and roll it on your counter, or place in the microwave for just a few seconds to barely warm.
 Last bought 69 cents for a lemon, I just used the juice of one, which is about 3 tablespoons.

 Put Your own Spin on It: